Skip to content

 4. Monitor Your Credit Utilization Ratio

-Your credit utilization ratio, the percentage of your available credit that you are using, is a significant factor in your credit score.
+Your credit utilization ratio, the percentage of your available credit that you are using, is a significant factor in your credit scores.
 Aim to keep this ratio below 30%.
 You can track your credit utilization by:

 • Regularly Reviewing Your Credit Card Statements: This helps you keep tabs on your current balances.